rdiess/LAMP/lampArticle.md

 </h3>

 <p>
-Just like Apache, to configure mySQL to report metrics to the Datadog agent, you'll need to navigate to your a <span title = "select your platform and then go to the 'configuration' section for instructions on how to navigate to your particular conf.d directory">
+To configure mySQL to report metrics to the Datadog agent, you'll need to navigate to your a <span title = "select your platform and then go to the 'configuration' section for instructions on how to navigate to your particular conf.d directory">

 <a href = "https://docs.datadoghq.com/agent/">
 mysql.d/conf.yaml.example